Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 Finally, if you're working with multiple related time series — say, sales across different product categories or web traffic across different regions — **hierarchical seasonal decomposition** lets you share information across series.
 Individual series can have their own trend and seasonal parameters, but those parameters are drawn from a common prior, which regularizes the estimates and borrows strength where data is sparse.

-## Conclusion

 Bayesian seasonal decomposition is one of those techniques that feels like more work upfront than just running `stl()` — and honestly, it is.
 Writing a Stan model, waiting for MCMC to run, and diagnosing convergence takes real effort.
 But the payoff is substantial.
 You get uncertainty estimates that are statistically coherent, a model structure that can be extended in principled ways, and a decomposition that reflects what the data actually supports rather than what a deterministic algorithm happens to produce.

 For exploratory work, the posterior means alone are often enough to get a clean visual decomposition.
-For anything that feeds into a downstream decision — a forecast, an anomaly detection system, a causal analysis — the full posterior matters, and the Bayesian approach is the right tool for the job.
+For anything that feeds into a downstream decision — a forecast, an anomaly detection system, a causal analysis the full posterior matters, and the Bayesian approach is the right tool for the job.